-EE\3.06 Microbiology
+EE_3.06 Microbiology

-Code Workload Credits Level of module Frequency of Duration EE_3.06 150 h 5 CP 3 rd semester offer 1 semester Winter semester Courses Teaching time Self-study Planned group Lecture "Introduction to 60 h / 4 SWS 90 h / 6 SWS size Microbiology": 30 h / 2 semester hours per week (SWS) 50 students nours per week (s , was Practicals: Practical training "Applied 2 x 25 students Environmental Microbiology": 30 h / 2 SWS
+Code Workload Credits Level of module Frequency of Duration EE_3.06 150 h 5 CP 3 rd semester offer 1 semester Winter semester Courses Teaching time Self-study Planned group Lecture "Introdu Microbiology": 3 hours per week Practical training 0 h / 2 semester (SWS) 60 h / 4 SWS 90 h / 6 SWS size 50 students Practicals: 2 x 25 students Environmental N / 2 SWS Aicrobiology": 30 h

-Upon completion of this module the student will have gained basic knowledge on
+Upon completion of this module students will have gained basic knowledge of

-- the anatomy, the metabolism and the physiology of various types of microorganisms; - microbial growth and the control of microbial growth; - methods used to classify and identify microorganisms using microscopy and differential staining; - the qualitative and quantitative determination of various microorganisms in fresh water samples; - and they will have applied their knowledge on all these topics in practical lab work.
+- the anatomy, the metabolism and the physiology of various types of microorganisms. - microbial growth and the control of microbial growth. - the methods used to classify and identify microorganisms using microscopy and differential staining. - the qualitative and quantitative determination of various microorganisms in fresh water samples.

+They will have applied their knowledge on all these topics in practical lab work.

 Students will have gained knowledge on scientific basics and techniques in biotechnology and microbial genetics.
 They will be able to understand the important roles microorganisms play in ecosystems where they act as destruents, symbionts and pathogens, and their important role in environmental remediation.
-Students will have performed lab work, learning basic laboratory methods, the writing of scientific protocols and the interpretation of experimental results.
+Students will have performed lab work, and will have a good knowledge of basic laboratory methods, the writing of scientific protocols and the interpretation of experimental results.